andersonfernandes/andersonfernandes.dev/_posts/dockerizing-a-rails-app.md

 With this config file we are defining two services:

-- The database service, using the version 11 of PostgreSQL and with a [volume](https://docs.docker.com/storage/volumes/) mounted storing the database data.
+- The database service, using the version 13 of PostgreSQL and with a [volume](https://docs.docker.com/storage/volumes/) mounted storing the database data.
 - The application service thats going to use our previouslly created Dockerfile to build its container.
 Here we can define some parameters of the application run:
   - The environment variables with the `environment` key.
   - The ports binding from the host machine with the container.
   - The entrypoint script, which will bootstrap the application during the services startup.

-### The entrypoint.sh script
+### entrypoint.sh

 Here we just install all rails/node dependencies, configure the database and start the application server process.